😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Does Your Face Change With Nighttime Mouth Breathing?

 If you want to stop mouth breathing while sleeping check your sleeping position first.
 For many sleeping in a supine position can obstruct the airways while sleeping in a lateral position opens up the airways.
-Lying down in a lateral position helps in smooth and natural breathing in most people but if the nose is blocked on one side, you may want to turn to the other side or even try the supine position.
+Lying down on your side helps most people to breathe smoothly and naturally but if the nose is blocked on one side, you may want to turn to the other side.

 Your sleep position should allow proper nasal drainage so that the nose does not become obstructed, which can then hamper the unobstructed flow of air while breathing.
 Hence, checking and adjusting your sleeping posture is also one of the natural ways to eliminate the habit of mouth breathing.